AP News Guide: Fires blaze on 2 ends of California, kill 11

 Some evacuees sheltered at a teen center that just a day earlier was where grieving family members had gathered to receive news on the fate of loved ones who had been in the Borderline Bar and Grill, where 28-year-old former Marine Ian David Long carried out an attack that shook a city that had been considered one of the safest in the nation.

-“It’s like ‘welcome to hell,'” resident Cynthia Ball said of the back-to-back disasters.
+“It’s like ‘welcome to hell,’ ” resident Cynthia Ball said of the back-to-back disasters.

 Three-quarters of residents in the city of 130,000, about 40 miles (64 kilometers) from Los Angeles, were under evacuation orders — and that likely included people affected by the shooting, Thousand Oaks Mayor Andy Fox said.